Brighton & Hove Albion

 of Wales who built the famous Brighton Pavilion and as a seaside retreat

 for Londoners.
 In 1898 the town's first professional association football club, Brighton United, was formed and was elected to the Southern League First Division.
 United folded in March 1900 but some of the former members and players formed a new team which combined with North End Rangers and was named Brighton & Hove Rangers.
-After a season playing friendly and cup games, the club dropped "Rangers" from its name and was briefly was known as Brighton & Hove FC before adding "Albion" immediately before they joined the Southern League Second division for the 1901-02 season.

 In John Vinnicombe's book, Albion - An Illustrated History (1978), the author suggests the new name may have been inspired by the association that one of the founders, John Jackson, previously had with West Bromwich Albion.
 Carder & Harris, describe Albion's colours in 1901-02 as "fisherman's blue" in their book, Seagulls - The Story of Brighton & Hove Albion (1993).
-Photographs in this book suggest these were a pale colour and were superceded in 1903 by darker shirts before the familar stripes were adopted in 1904.
-Chris Worrall's research for HFK indicates that the original Brighton United wore green and white and that when the new Brighton & Hove Albion were formed, they adopted black and white stripes.
+Photographs in this book suggest these were a pale colour and were superceded in 1903 by darker shirts before the familiar stripes were adopted in 1904.

 Albion were soon promoted to the Southern League First Division and moved into the Goldstone Ground in Hove, a genteel town adjoining Brighton itself.
 In 1904 they adopted the blue and white stripes that have become the club's trademark but in a distinctly paler shade than worn today.

 In 1911 Albion were Southern League champions and then defeated Aston Villa the champions of the Football League to win the Charity Shield and were dubbed, locally at least, "Champions of England."
 Ten years later, the Southern League First Division was absorbed into the Football League and Brighton became founder members of the new Third Division.
-It took 38 years for the club to win promotion but in the interim they earned a reputation as cup giantkillers, having beaten Everton, Sheffield United and Chelsea at the Goldstone Ground.
+It took 38 years for the club to win promotion but in the interim they earned a reputation as cup giant killers, having beaten Everton, Sheffield United and Chelsea at the Goldstone Ground.

-After the Second World War the club played in their old stripes shirts until 1947 when they switched to royal blue shirts with white sleeves.
-Clubs had to collect clothing rations to replace their kits at the time and it is possible that they were unable to source their traditional tops.
+After the Second World War the club played in their old striped shirts until 1947 when they switched to royal blue shirts with white sleeves.
+Clubs had to collect clothing rations to replace their kits at the time and it is possible that they were unable to source their usual tops.
 The traditional twin crest of Brighton and Hove was adopted as the club badge, appearing on players' shirts for the first time in 1948.
-This reappeared several times in the Fifties and Sixties while a shield with the club's initials in calligraphic style was used in 1956-57 and 1958-59.
+This reappeared several

 In 1958, Brighton won the Third